AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 - Accumulating reserves for riskier assets in case positions get under-collateralized
 - Helping maintain peg of stablecoins in extreme market conditions, by incentivizing or disincentivizing borrowing
-- Accumulating surplus for veANGLE holders and the whole ANGLE ecosystem
+- Accumulating surplus for the whole ANGLE ecosystem

 {% hint style="info" %}
 The state of the fees taken for each type of vault can be checked directly on the [Analytics](https://analytics.angle.money) of the protocol.